Benefits for Veterans with Parkinson's

 Traumatic Brain Injury

 In December 2012, the VA issued a proposed rule to make it easier for veterans to receive health care and compensation for certain illnesses, including parkinsonism, dementia, and depression, which have been linked to moderate to severe traumatic brain injury.
 PAN and many PAN advocates submitted comments in support of the proposed rule.
-The final rule is expected in April 2014.

 In 2010, the VA recognized Parkinson’s disease as associated with exposure to Agent Orange or other herbicides during military service in Vietnam.
 Veterans diagnosed with Parkinson’s disease who served in-country or on the inland waterways of Vietnam between January 9, 1962 and May 7, 1975 are presumed exposed to Agent Orange or other herbicides.